 A black two-seat convertible Spit Fire drove up in front of the home.
 The 1980’s hit song from Duran Duran, “Hungry Like a Wolf” was booming from the radio.
 Driving was my uncle Victor, one of my grandfather’s youngest sons, accompanied by an attractive lady donning a vividly colored blouse.
 Victor had an enviable head of hair that reached halfway down his neck and he was what I called a “super greeter;” that is, his eyes would light up and greet you with unbridled excitement, whether you were a family member or close friend.
 I soon found out that most of my uncles aunts shared this trait.

 “Hey buddy!
 That’s my nephew,” he proudly pointed out to his girlfriend.
 “Are you studying to be a Rock-ologist or something?
 I saw you play on the driveway.”

-“I think you meant to say a Geologist, his girlfriend said while shaking her head.
+“I think you meant to say a Geologist, his girlfriend said while shaking her head in dismay.

 “Yeah, you think I didn’t know that?!
 Rock-ologist sounds much cooler.
 Listen Buddy, can you do me a quick favor; can you bring me me my hair dryer that’s on the kitchen table?” he asked.

 “Ok, I’ll be back.”

 Once inside, I took a shortcut through the dining room.
-Among the numerous wedding portraits, baby pictures, and Judaic paintings on the wall was an early black-and-white framed photo of Papa Moïse accompanied by his wife sitting on a armchair holding their firstborn, a baby girl.
-The photograph revealed an unsmiling man with chiseled good looks that exuded an unshakeable confidence.
+Among the numerous wedding portraits, baby pictures, and Judaic paintings on the wall was an early black-and-white photograph of Papa Moïse accompanied by his wife sitting on a armchair holding their firstborn, a baby girl.
+The photo revealed an unsmiling man with chiseled good looks that exuded an unshakeable confidence.